Enumeration of permutations by number of alternating runs: Introduction

-In this paper we further explore connections between the polynomials $R_n(x)$ and $T_n(x)$.
-In Section~\ref{grammars-sec}, we present a description of the numbers $R(n,k)$ and $T(n,k)$ using the notion of context-free grammars.
-As applications, we obtain several convolution formulas involving the polynomials $R_n(x)$ and $T_n(x)$.
+As pointed out by Canfield and Wilf~\cite[Section 6]{CW08}, the generating function for the numbers $R(n,k)$ can be elusive.
+In this paper we further explore the generating function for the numbers $R(n,k)$.
+In Section~\ref{grammars-sec}, we present a description of the numbers $R(n,k)$ and $a_k(n)$ using the notion of context-free grammars.
+As applications, we obtain several convolution formulas involving the polynomials $R_n(x),T_n(x),W_n(x)$ and $\widetilde{W}_n(x)$.
+In Section~\ref{And-Permutations}, we establish a connection between alternating runs and Andr\'e permutations.